 19. Note book – This holds lighting notes and AFMA values for lens calibrations.

 20. Think Tank – Memory card wallets (2).
 They hold all the CF and SD cards.

 Regarding the memory cards, I have about 22 CF cards in the bag so I can rotate cards out and keep jobs on the cards for anywhere between 2-6 weeks depending on the jobs I have in.
 Doing this provides another fail safe.

 This kit continues to serve me and my clients well.
-New cameras will come at some point, the lenses will stay but for now I’m good with this kit for many years to come and I know it well.
+New cameras will come at some point, the lenses will stay.
+For now I’m good with this kit for the next 3-5 years at least.